Learning to Generate Grounded Visual Captions without Localization Supervision: Experiments

 \subsection{Human Evaluation on Grounding}

 We conduct a human evaluation on the perceptual quality of the grounding.
-We asked 10 human subjects to pick the best among two grounded regions (by baseline and Cyclical) for each word.
-The subjects have three options to choose from: 1) grounded region A is better, 2) grounded region B is better, and 3) they are about the same \if\withappendix1 (see Figure~\ref{fig:human_eval} for illustration). \else (see Appendix for illustration). \fi

-Authors or other colleagues familiar with the proposed method were excluded from the study.
-Each of the human subjects were given 25 images, each with a varying number of groundable words.
+We asked 10 human subjects (not familiar with the proposed method) to pick the best among two grounded regions (by baseline and Cyclical) for each word.
+The subjects have three options to choose from: 1) grounded region A is better, 2) grounded region B is better, and 3) they are about the same \if\withappendix1 (see Figure~\ref{fig:human_eval} for illustration). \else (see Appendix for illustration). \fi Each of the human subjects were given 25 images, each with a varying number of groundable words.
 Each image was presented to two different human subjects in order to be able to measure inter-rater agreement.
-To avoid being biased towards the “object words” defined in the dataset for automatic grounding evaluation, for the study we define a word to be groundable if it is either a noun or verb.
+For this study, we define a word to be groundable if it is either a noun or verb.
+The image regions are selected based on the region with the maximum attention weight in $\alpha_t$ for each word.
 The order of approaches was randomized for each sentence.

 Our experiment on the Flickr30k Entities val set is shown in Table~\ref{table:human_eval}: 28.1\% of words are more grounded by Cyclical, 24.8\% of words are more grounded by baseline, and 47.1\% of words are similarly grounded.
 We also measured inter-rater agreement between each pair of human subjects: 72.7\% of ratings are the same, 4.9\% of ratings are the opposite, and 22.4\% of ratings could be ambiguous (\textit{e.g.,} one chose A is better, the other chose they are about the same).